Seattle City Council Unanimously Approves Income Tax For the Rich

 Whenever I hear "top 1%" alarm bells go off.
 This isn't about needing to raise money to run the city, it's about heliopause SJWs trying to steal money.

+Private sector doesn't get to 'create' jobs.
+That's not how it works.

-Washington Policy Center (Score:2)
+Washington Policy Center (Score:3)

 Sounds like the rich assholes are whining...
 It is absolutely legal for a city to collect income tax.
 MANY cities do just that.